General Questions

 A standard appointment with a physical therapist is 45 minutes.
 Your session may be shorter or longer according to your specific needs.
 Prices will vary accordingly.

-Do I need a referral for therapy?
+Do I need a referral for physical therapy?

 No, you can seek the services of a physical therapist without a prescription from a physician or nurse practitioner.
 However, your insurance provider might require a referral to cover your expenses.
 University Health Services offers same-day appointments with sports medicine doctors, who can assess your problem and refer to our physical therapy department.
 Call the number on the back of your insurance card to determine your insurance benefits.
 You are responsible for understanding your own insurance benefits prior to scheduling an appointment.